rverton/pgjobs/README.md

 	}

-	// start worker and pass all processable jobs queues := []string{"default"}
+	// start worker and pass all processable jobs
+    // note: this worker will only process the passed jobs queues := []string{"default"}
 	if err := queue.Worker(ctx, queues, &jobs.EmailUser{}); err != nil {
 		log.Println(err)